AmbireTech/adex-protocol/README.md

 Anyone in the network can query any validators for events, but only for the events that they're involved in.
 For example, if you're a publisher/advertiser/user, you can query all validators to get the events related to you.

-Please note that the entire balance trees will be revealed to everyone at all times, (1) to allow earners (publishers) to observe it's validity and (2) it will be revealed on-chain anyway once everyone withdraws.
+Please note that the entire balance tree of each channel will be revealed to everyone at all times, (1) to allow earners (publishers) to observe it's validity and (2) it will be revealed on-chain anyway once everyone withdraws.

 ### Privacy of the end-user